Bklieger/ProxyGPT/README.md

 v0.1.1-beta:
 - Allow passing in multiple API keys for PROXYGPT_API_KEY
+- Create modules, starting with logging and graphics

 ## Future Features

 Add unit tests to entire codebase

 Allow multiple API keys with different rate limits in PROXYGPT_API_KEY

-Create graphics module for optionally recording and viewing statistics

 Allow use of production database